SixArm/sixarm_sql_schema_examples/README.md

     status_id int,          -- Typically relates to a status table suitable for the app status_ie varchar(255), -- Typically freeform text entered by a user

-    uri text,               -- Typically a URL to more information about this record note longtext,          -- Typically freeform text entered by a user
+    url text,               -- Typically a URL to more information about this record note longtext,          -- Typically freeform text entered by a user